thisdot/starter.dev/starters/express-typeorm-postgres/README.md

 - `npm run lint` - Runs ESLint on the project.
 - `npm run format` - Formats code for the entire project
 - `npm run generate:schema`: - Generates the API schema types into the `src/interfaces/schema.ts` file

+## Example Controllers

+The starter contains an example CRUD implementation for technologies.
+You can find the controller and its handlers under the `/src/modules/technology/` folder.

+The handlers have caching enabled using the [cachified](https://www.npmjs.com/package/cachified) package.
+It uses redis under the hood.
+For more information on these endpoints, see the code, or check out the `localhost:3333/docs` after you start up your development server.

 ## Database and Redis